M-DPSK Modulator Baseband

 When you set the Input type parameter to

-K represents the number of bits per symbol.
+log2(M) bits, where K is the number of bits per symbol and

 The input vector length must be an integer multiple of K. In this configuration, the block accepts a group of K bits and maps that group onto a symbol at the block output.
 The block outputs one modulated symbol for each group of K bits.